zdravkov/kendo-docs/api/mobile/application.md

 Whether to hide the browser address bar.
 Supported only in iPhone and iPod.
 Doesn't affect standalone mode as there the address bar is always hidden.

+> This option is only available in iOS6.
+For hiding the address bar in iOS7, enable the native scrolling option.

 #### Example

     <div data-role="view"><a data-role="button">Foo</a></div>